WDI-SEA/notes/16-react/react-state/simple-calc-exercise.md

 ### Step 1
 Start by creating a single component file in the `src` directory, and name it `Calculator.js`.
 In this file, create your `Calculator` class.
-Use the `App.js` as an example of how to create a basic component.
-Add the following JSX to your Calculator's `render()` function:
+Change `App.js` to be a class-based component that renders `Calculator` Add the following JSX to your Calculator's
+`render()` function:

 ```html